All women have the right to good sexual and reproductive health.

 - Right to experience safe, respectful intimacy and relationships.

 Are you looking for resources on this topic?
-Have a look at our Sexual and Reproductive Health Resources page.
+See our Sexual and Reproductive Health Resources page.

 What We Do

 We provide leadership and resourcing for strategic regional work to promote women’s sexual and reproductive health, including the development and implementation of A Strategy for Going South in the North 2016–2021.
 We offer community education and professional development on women’s sexual and reproductive health.
-We lead and resource the Northern Metropolitan Region Sexual and Reproductive Health Leadership Group and the Northern Metropolitan Region Sexual and Reproductive Health Network.
+We lead and resource the Going South in the North Strategic Advisory Group and the Going South in the North Community of Practice.

 A Strategy for Going South in the North 2016–2021

-Women living in the NMR continue to be disproportionately affected by poor sexual and reproductive health.
+Women living in the northern metropolitan region (NMR) continue to be disproportionately affected by poor sexual and reproductive health.
 Many local government areas have higher than state average teenage birth rates chlamydia, gonorrhoea and hepatitis B, with some areas having much lower cervical screening and HPV immunisation rates.

 A Strategy for Going South in the North 2016–2021 focuses on addressing these sexual and reproductive health issues.
 The Strategy has informed the development of A Strategy for Going South in The North Action Plan 2017–2019.
 The Action Plan supports the implementation of the strategy.